-Brad: No I just listen to music and grab a beer and enjoy myself.
+Brad: Not at all, I just listen to music and grab a beer and enjoy myself.

 Stev: You see but there is so much more that goes into a good sound and a good concert.
-And I’m really happy that there’s somebody else in the House today that works with production.
-Because often when people, normal people, the average people.
-Sorry.
-But when the average people meet the production people, they never understand why we are so stressed out.
-We have run through.
-We have yeah rehearsals all this kind of stuff.
+And I’m really happy that there’s somebody else in the house today that works with production.
+Because often when people, normal people, the average people, sorry, but when the average people meet the production people, they never understand why we are so stressed out.
+We have run throughs, we have yeah rehearsals all this kind of stuff.
 How would you see yourself when it comes to rehearsal?
 Are you a guy like me who is just I say, and everybody does and then gets angry or are you a more relaxed fella?

 Tony: Oh I’m pretty relaxed.
 Other people call the shots.

-Tony: It happened from many years ago.
-Well I’d like to say around 14, 15, 16 ish I’d say somewhere around there.
+Tony: It happened from many, many years ago.
+Well I’d like to say around 14, 15, 16-ish I’d say somewhere around there.
 You know I just found a love for audio somehow.

 Stev: So always had a love for music.